 When to Pick Cucumbers?

 In the following paragraphs, you will find the days and weeks of growth from the moment of sowing that approximately every variety of cucumber needs until harvest.
-However, as mentioned above, keep in mind that the development of cucumbers depends on factors such as sunshine hours and temperature as well as particular heirlooms and even the cucumber variety itself.
-Therefore, these cucumber harvest times are tentative and you should check certain characteristics of the cucumbers to determine the exact harvest time.
+However, as mentioned above, keep in mind that the development of cucumbers depends on factors such as sunshine hours and temperature, particular heirlooms, and even the cucumber variety itself.
+Therefore, these cucumber harvest times are tentative, and you should check specific characteristics of the cucumbers to determine the exact harvest time.

 When to Harvest Boston Pickling Cucumbers